grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Seconds later that gauge tapped the zero pin.

-Owen and Bastian winced, waiting for the breaking, popping shudder that would be what the end of the _Prospect_ felt like.
+Gregory and Bastian winced, waiting for the breaking, popping shudder that would be what the end of the _Prospect_ felt like.

 Another second after that, the gauge spun wildly and pegged itself against 'bottomless' on the other side of the dial.
-It flipped over with such force that Owen could hear the hair-tap of the needle against the pin in the quiet of the control room.
+It flipped over with such force that Gregory could hear the hair-tap of the needle against the pin in the quiet of the control room.
 The depth gauge next to the depth-under-keel gauge continued to rise steadily past 250 meters.

 The _Prospect_ let out a long low groan that tortured every surface of the boat.